 Our teaching is guided by a spirit of inquiry, compassion, and joy, and we are committed to providing accessible yoga and meditation classes to everyone with an interest in improved health.
 Current research indicates that yoga and mindfulness can reduce stress, help relieve anxiety, depression and insomnia, and improve overall physical fitness, strength and flexibility.
 There is truly a practice for everyone.
 All that is needed is a place to begin.

 “The light that yoga sheds on life is something special.
 It is transformative.
 It does not just change the way we see things; it transforms the person who sees.” ~ B.K.S.
 Iyengar

 My yoga journey began and continues with my mentor and teacher Penny Kusum Clum.
 Her guidance and inspiration have profoundly affected my life, and Light in the Dark Yoga is possible because of her encouragement.
 There are other countless individuals to thank for this gift of yoga.
 The following are just a few of the teachers who have made such a difference: Pattabhi Jois, B.K.S.
 Iyengar, David Swenson, Richard Freeman, Jack Kornfield, Sharon Salzberg, Ram Das, Krishna Das and all of my students.

 This Sanskrit word generally meaning community or assembly is such an important part of yoga practice.
 Sharing this experience with others changes us.
-The energy can add a new dimension to our personal exploration, and there is comfort in knowing we are not alone, we are together caring and supporting one another.
+The energy can add a new dimension to our personal exploration, and there is comfort in knowing we are not alone.